webix-hub/docs/data/api/ui.filemanager_onbeforemarkcut_event.md

 onBeforeMarkCut
 =============

-@todo:
-	check the ids type

 @short:
 	fires before an item has been marked for cutting

 @params:
-- ids		string		the ids of the items to cut
+- ids		string/array		the ids of the items to cut

 @returns:
 - result		boolean			returning false will prevent the cutting operation